-All complaints or allegations (written or oral) reported to the Flagler County Sheriff's Office directly that involve FCSO personnel with ICE delegated authority will be reported to ICE OPR via the JIC.
+All complaints or allegations (written or oral) reported to the FCSO directly that involve FCSO personnel with ICE delegated authority will be reported to ICE OPR via the JIC.
 ICE OPR will verify participating personnel status under the MOA with the assistance of the ICE Headquarters.
 Complaints received by any ICE entity will be reported directly to ICE OPR as per existing ICE policies and procedures.